-- a) Issuing or possessing The issuance or possession of possessing a permit does not allow the permittee to violate the Act or Board regulations and is not does not constitute a defense to such a violation other than an alleged violation for construction or operation without a permit. - b) Compliance with an NPDES permit must shall-be considered deemed compliance for purposes of Sections 42, 43 and 44 of the Act (Penalties), with the Act and applicable regulations, to the extent that such compliance would be a defense to enforcement action under the CWA. - c) Except for federally-imposed requirements for with respect to NPDES permits, eomplyingeompliancecomplying with the rules the Board promulgates and regulations promulgated by the Board promulgates under the Act will be shall constitute a prima facie defense to any action, legal, equitable, or criminal, or an administrative proceeding for a violation of the Act, brought by any person.
+- a) The issuance or possession of a permit does not allow the permittee to violate the Act or Board regulations and does not constitute a defense to such a violation other than an alleged violation for construction or operation without a permit. - b) Compliance with an NPDES permit shall be deemed compliance for purposes of Sections 42, 43 and 44 of the Act (Penalties), with the Act and applicable regulations, to the extent that such compliance would be a defense to enforcement action under the CWA. - c) Except for federally-imposed requirements with respect to NPDES permits, compliance with the rules and regulations promulgated by the Board under the Act shall constitute a prima facie defense to any action, legal, equitable, or criminal, or an administrative proceeding for a violation of the Act, brought by any person.